kmesh-net/kmesh/README.md

 - prerequisite

   - Currently, Kmesh connects to the Istio control plane.
 Before starting Kmesh, install the Istio control plane software.
 For details, see https://istio.io/latest/docs/setup/getting-started/#install.
   - The complete Kmesh capability depends on the OS enhancement.
 Check whether the execution environment is in the [OS list](docs/kmesh_support.md) supported by Kmesh.
-For other OS environments, see [Kmesh Compilation and Building](docs/kmesh_compile.md).
+For other OS environments, see [Kmesh Compilation and Building](docs/kmesh_compile.md).You can also try the [kmesh image in compatibility mode](build/docker/README.md) in other OS environments.For information on various Kmesh images, please refer to the [detailed document](build/docker/README.md).
+  - The location of the cluster config file may vary in different environments.
+Users need to specify the location of the config file in the current cluster in the yaml file and map it to the image.

 - Kmesh container image prepare

   ```sh